Vaansh-GitHub/NotePadZ-Application/README.md

 # This application is purely made of JAVA .

+# Please Complie and Execute Notepad_Code.java file after generating the pull requests .

-# It is Recommended to use this app in Command Promt or CMD
+# It is hightly recommended to use this app in Command Promt or CMD

 # If you caught any error you can text me on my LinkedIn Account .